abba-01/nu-algebra/README.md

 ---

-## 🙏 Acknowledgments

-> *George and Nancy Proudman taught me what a zero is.*

-> *To the Math Department at Washington State University, Vancouver—your honest feedback shaped this work into something rigorous and reliable.*

----

-**Built on the principle**: *Never claim more certainty than your measurements support.*
+**Built on the principle**: *Never claim more certainty than your measurements support.* More.
+Or Less.